 - The centre will be operated by Tees Active Leisure

-Our team are proud to be delivering the first public leisure centre for the people of Ingleby Barwick.
+Our team are proud to have delivered the first public leisure centre for the people of Ingleby Barwick.

-The £12m centre, which will boast swimming pools, a health and fitness suite, gym and a library, is located on the All Saints Academy site and is now due to open in summer 2020.
+The £12m centre, which will boast swimming pools, a health and fitness suite, gym and a library, is located on the All Saints Academy site opened in summer 2020.

 Councillor Nigel Cooke, Stockton-on-Tees Borough Council's Cabinet Member for Regeneration and Housing, said:

 “We can’t wait to see this project brought to life because we know how much the local community are looking forward to having these top-class leisure facilities and new library on their doorstep.
 It’s another great example of how we are investing across the Borough.”